When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Step 1.
 Managing the setup

-Now go to the Arrangement tab and start changing the relative positions of displays.
-You will see it available on the left screen and one on the right.
+Now go to the Arrangement tab and start changing the relative positions of the displays.
+One is available on the left screen, and one is on the right.

 Step 2.
 Setting the resolution of the screen

-In addition to that, you can set the resolution of the screen from the same menu.
+In addition, you can set the screen’s resolution from the same menu.

 For Chrome OS:

-When you are on the Chrome operating system computer, you have to click the information panel that is available in the lower right-hand corner.
+When you are on a computer with the Chrome operating system, you must click the information panel in the lower right-hand corner.

 From that menu, you can configure whether or not the second display will act as an extension or a duplicate of the first one.

-You can now set the resolution and orientation of the display along with positioning them in the virtual space.
+You can now set the display’s resolution and orientation and position them in the virtual space.

 Summing it up